ariamdev/ariamdev/README.md

 ✨ In my free time I love to play videogames, paint and hiking in the nature.<br>
 💬 We can talk in English, Spanish, Catalan, French & Japanese.<br>

+**Now Working on:**

+👩‍🔧 PokeNest API: My final project of the bootcamp, a Java Api RESTfull (Spring boot) of a Virtual Pet .

 **Find me on:**